-- 4. Serve as secretary for meetings of the Council of Ministries. - B. In Relation to the Committee on Ministry (COM) - 1.
+- 3. Transmit reports, recommendations, and all other pertinent information from the council to teaching elders (ministers) and ruling elders. commissioners, at least ten (10) days prior to stated meetings. - 4.
+Serve as secretary for meetings of the Council of Ministries. - B. In Relation to the Committee on Ministry (COM) - 1.
 Deliver to the committee all appropriate communications and papers related to its work. - 2.
 Deliver to other stated clerks and other appropriate parties, all papers from the COM regarding calls, ordinations, installations, dismissals, etc. - 3.
 Deliver to the presbytery all appropriate reports, actions, recommendations of the COM for presbytery action, prior to the opening session of stated meetings. - C. In Relation to Presbytery meetings - 1.
 The stated clerk may nominate an assistant stated clerk who will record minutes of stated meetings. - 2.
 Record or arrange for the recording of minutes of special meetings. - 3.
 Deliver to the presbytery all official communications from other governing bodies, for referral or action. - 4.
 Transmit to other governing bodies as appropriate, all communications, overtures, actions, recommendations, and requests of the presbytery. - 5.
 Publish complete minutes of stated and called meetings of the presbytery, for limited distribution as required. - 6.
 Serve as parliamentarian during meetings of the presbytery. - D. In Relation to the Presbytery - 1.
 Maintain a list of congregations which have (between 1983 and 1991) voted to hold their property under the provisions of the Book of Church Order, P.C.U.S., 1 982-83, rather than under the provisions of the Book of Order, G-4.0203. - 2.
 Coordinate the work of an assistant stated clerk, in relation to minutes of presbytery and the review of minutes of session. - 3.
 Assist the presbytery in its work of studying overtures and proposing presbytery action upon them; and report to the appropriate governing body, the action of the presbytery on such overtures. - 4.
 Publish and distribute an annual roster which provides statistical and personnel information to inform the work of the presbytery. - 5.
 Publish and distribute presbytery Standing Rules, Manuals of Operations, and other documents which guide the presbytery in its work. - 6.
 Inform the presbytery when information from congregations indicates that the requirements of G-2.0401 have not been met, regarding the election of "men and women" to the office of elder and deacon.

-(Adopted 10/1 9/87 - Amended 1/94, 10/11)
+(Adopted 10/19/87; Amended 01/1994, 10/2011)